Princesseuh/dotfiles/README.md

 - [polybar-spotify](https://github.com/Jvanrhijn/polybar-spotify) to show currently playing song in the bar, place in the same folder as polybar config file
 - [Fisher](https://github.com/jorgebucaran/fisher) to manage Fish plugins (a fishfile is included)

-Currently, no script to automatically install all dependencies exist, you'll have to install those manually.
+Currently, no script to automatically install the dotfiles + dependencies exist